Robust and Performance Incentivizing Algorithms for Multi-Armed Bandits with Strategic Agents

 \section{Related Work}

 There is an increasing attention in the multi-armed bandit literature to study the dynamics of algorithms in the presence of strategic behavior.
 The most relevant paper, to the best of our knowledge, is due to \citet{feng2020intrinsic}, which considers a problem in which each arm can increase its reward given a budget constraint over the time horizon.
 Importantly however, the improvements the agents add to the reward in that setting are fake (strategic manipulations) although the principal does not realize that.
 The main objective of that paper is to see how susceptible MAB algorithms are to such manipulations.
 The main result of that paper is that standard algorithms like UCB, $\epsilon$-greedy, and Thompson sampling are intrinsically robust to those strategic manipulations given that sub-optimal arms are equipped with a sublinear amount of manipulation budget.
-This is different from our problem.
-In terms of the model, the increase in the reward in our setting brings a real improvement to the reward and the principal wants to induce good equilibria where essentially all agents perform at their top level.
-Further, the bounds on the number of pulls an arm receives given a budget (although applicable to our setting) are too loose since we allow linear budgets.
+This is different from our model since an increase in the reward in our setting brings a real improvement and the principal wants to induce good equilibria where essentially all agents perform at their top level.